 Ubuntu is an open-source operating system, whose source code can be obtained arbitrarily.
 It means that you can get it for free.
 In addition, you can go through Ubuntu’s source code to learn about the inner workings of a cool OS.
 At the same time, it also allows you to innovate and modify it.
 In this way, you can make the best contributions you can to it.

 As for Windows, it is closed-source and not free.
 If you build your computer by yourself, you should pay for Windows.
 If your computer is running an old version of Windows and you want to upgrade it to Windows 10, you should also pay for Windows 10 because the free upgrade that Microsoft offered a couple of years ago has run out.

 Windows 10 will cost you $119.99 for the Home edition and $199.99 for the Professional edition.
 However, there is a case exception: if you plan to buy a new computer, this computer will come with Windows 10.
 But, to some extent, we still can't say it is totally free.

 In this part, I will touch upon two factors: hardware compatibility and hardware requirement.

 Apparently, Windows has wider hardware compatibility, because it has the largest group of computer users.
 However, newer versions of Windows may be not compatible with older device drivers, resulting in that it always forces you to update your hardware.

-Some users said that their computer run very slow and asked: what should I upgrade on my pc?
+Some users' computer run very slow and they asked: what should I upgrade on my pc?
 This post will tell you how to upgrade computer for maximum performance.